C.4 Writing messages

 If you cannot find specific addresses you’d expect to find, inspect the values of mu4e-compose-complete-only-personal, mu4e-compose-complete-only-after and mu4e-compose-complete-max.

-C.4.11 How can I get rid of the message buffer after sending?
+C.4.12 How can I get rid of the message buffer after sending?

 (setq message-kill-buffer-on-exit t)

-C.4.12 Sending big messages is slow and blocks emacs — what can I do about it?
+C.4.13 Sending big messages is slow and blocks Emacs

 For this, there’s emacs-async (also available from the Emacs package repository); add the following snippet to your configuration: